Thermonuclear weapon: India

 On 11 May 1998, India announced that it had detonated a thermonuclear bomb in its Operation Shakti tests ("Shakti-I", specifically, in Hindi the word 'Shakti' means power).
-Dr. Samar Mubarakmand, a Pakistani nuclear physicist, asserted that if Shakti-I had been a thermonuclear test, the device had failed to fire.
-However, Dr. Harold M. Agnew, former director of the Los Alamos National Laboratory, said that India's assertion of having detonated a staged thermonuclear bomb was believable.
+Samar Mubarakmand, a Pakistani nuclear physicist, asserted that if Shakti-I had been a thermonuclear test, the device had failed to fire.
+However, Harold M. Agnew, former director of the Los Alamos National Laboratory, said that India's assertion of having detonated a staged thermonuclear bomb was believable.
 India says that their thermonuclear device was tested at a controlled yield of 45 ktonTNT because of the close proximity of the Khetolai village at about 5 km, to ensure that the houses in that village do not suffer significant damage.
-Another cited reason was that radioactivity released from yields significantly more than 45 Kilotons might not have been contained fully.
-After the Pokhran-II tests, Dr. Rajagopal Chidambaram, former chairman of the Atomic Energy Commission of India said that India has the capability to build thermonuclear bombs of any yield at will.
+Another cited reason was that radioactivity released from yields significantly more than 45 kt might not have been contained fully.
+After the Pokhran-II tests, Rajagopala Chidambaram, former chairman of the Atomic Energy Commission of India, said that India has the capability to build thermonuclear bombs of any yield at will.
+India officially maintains that it can build thermonuclear weapons of various yields up to around 200 ktonTNT on the basis of the Shakti-1 thermonuclear test.

 The yield of India's hydrogen bomb test remains highly debatable among the Indian science community and the international scholars.
 The question of politicisation and disputes between Indian scientists further complicated the matter.

-In an interview in August 2009, the director for the 1998 test site preparations, Dr. K. Santhanam claimed that the yield of the thermonuclear explosion was lower than expected and that India should therefore not rush into signing the CTBT.
-Other Indian scientists involved in the test have disputed Dr. K. Santhanam's claim, arguing that Santhanam's claims are unscientific.
+In an interview in August 2009, the director for the 1998 test site preparations, K. Santhanam claimed that the yield of the thermonuclear explosion was lower than expected and that India should therefore not rush into signing the Comprehensive Nuclear-Test-Ban Treaty.
+Other Indian scientists involved in the test have disputed Santhanam's claim, arguing that his claims are unscientific.
 British seismologist Roger Clarke argued that the magnitudes suggested a combined yield of up to 60 ktTNT, consistent with the Indian announced total yield of 56 ktTNT.
-U.S. seismologist Jack Evernden has argued that for correct estimation of yields, one should ‘account properly for geological and seismological differences between test sites’.
+U.S. seismologist Jack Evernden has argued that for correct estimation of yields, one should 'account properly for geological and seismological differences between test sites'.